brendoneby/deep-learning-paper/README.md

 Additionally we were not able to get good performance out of a trader trained on real world data, but as observed earlier this is likely because of the structural differences between the simulated market and the real market environments.

 Nevertheless, performance in this simulation has been strong enough to warrent further study into the efficacy of this approach in the real world.
-If a model could be trained on the best performing traders in the actual market, a Deep Trader could learn implicit strategies that give it an edge over other automated methods.
+If a model could be trained on the best performing traders in the actual market, a Deep Trader could learn implicit strategies that could give it an edge over other automated methods.